ATTPC/spyral-utils/README.md

 - Some histogramming and gating/cuting tools that are plotting backend agnostic
 - Energy loss analysis for gas and solid targets using pycatima
 - 4-vector analysis through the vector package
+- Point triplet clustering algorithm (also called tripclust or Dalitz clustering)

 See the [documentation](https://attpc.github.io/spyral-utils/) for more details.